Katanaco/Schmitt_CSCI2270_FinalProject/README.md

 # Schmitt_CSCI2270_FinalProject

-	---LITS_Project---
+	---TV Tracker Project--
 developed by Jonathan Schmitt and Zachary Wilson starting 4/14/2015

 Introduction:

-This is a c++ project library designed to work with the libspotify api and supply additional functionality.
+This is a c++ project library designed to keep track of shows a user watches storing them as a hash table and allowing quick interaction and sorting of these structs via linked lists.

 Dependencies:

-The libspotify-12.1.51 is used frequently within, more acout it can be read from the libraries documentation at https://developer.spotify.com/technologies/libspotify/
+The library is only dependant upon standard C++ libraries.

 Use:

-In order to run internet access and a spotify account with premium is required.
+In order to run some memory and a processor are required, generally these are no big deal if you've got-well-a computer.